natural ways to relieve hemorrhoids and constipation

 Best food sources: oat bran, lentils, chickpeas, kidney beans, split peas, raspberries, blackberries, pears, prunes, whole grain bread, and flaxseed.

-⚡ How to Start SafelyIncrease fiber by no more than 5g per week to avoid bloating and gas.
-Each increase in fiber must be paired with an increase in daily water intake — fiber without water can worsen constipation.
+⚡ How to Start Safely: Increase fiber by no more than 5g per week to avoid bloating and gas.
+Every increase in fiber needs to come with more water too — fiber without enough water can actually make constipation worse.

-💧 Consistent Hydration
+💧 Remedy #2: Consistent Hydration

-🔬 Clinical Consensus | Essential Adjunct to Fiber
+🔬 Clinical Consensus | Essential Partner to Fiber

-⚡ Daily ProtocolDrink a large glass (300–400ml) of warm water upon waking, before coffee or food.
-Set a target of 2 liters total throughout the day.
-Reduce alcohol and caffeine, which promote dehydration and can worsen constipation.
+⚡ Daily Routine: Drink a large glass (about 10–14 oz) of warm water when you wake up, before coffee or food.
+Aim for 2 liters total throughout the day.
+Cut back on alcohol and caffeine — both pull water out of your body and can make constipation worse.

-🛁 Warm Sitz Baths
+🛁 Remedy #3: Warm Sitz Baths

 🔬 ASCRS Recommended | Symptom Relief Confirmed

-⚡ How to Do It CorrectlyFill a bathtub or sitz bath basin (available at pharmacies for ~$10) with 3–4 inches of comfortably warm — not hot — water.
-Sit for exactly 10–15 minutes.
-Pat (never rub) dry with a soft cotton towel afterward.
-Most effective when done after each bowel movement during a flare.
+⚡ How to Do It Right: Fill a bathtub or sitz bath basin (available at any pharmacy for around $10) with 3–4 inches of comfortably warm — not hot — water.
+Soak for 10–15 minutes.
+Pat dry (don’t rub) with a soft towel afterward.
+Most helpful right after a bowel movement during a flare.

-🌱 Psyllium Husk Fiber Supplementation
+🌱 Remedy #4: Psyllium Husk Fiber Supplement

-⚡ Correct Dosage and MethodStart with 1 teaspoon (5g) in 250ml water once daily.
-Gradually increase to 2–3 teaspoons twice daily as tolerated.
-Always follow immediately with a full second glass of water — psyllium that is not adequately hydrated can swell in the esophagus.
-Take at least 2 hours apart from medications.
+⚡ How to Use It: Start with 1 teaspoon (5g) in a full glass of water once a day.
+Gradually work up to 2–3 teaspoons twice daily as your body adjusts.
+Always drink a second full glass of water right after — psyllium that doesn’t get enough water can swell in your throat.
+Take it at least 2 hours away from any medications.

 📄 van der Schoot A et al. Am J Clin Nutr.
 2022;116(4):953–969.
 DOI: 10.1093/ajcn/nqac184 | Garg P, Singh P. Minerva Gastroenterol Dietol.
 2017;63:92–96.
 DOI: 10.23736/S1121-421X.17.02364-9

-🍃 Witch Hazel (Hamamelis virginiana)
+🍃 Remedy #5: Witch Hazel

-🔬 Evidence-Based Topical Astringent | PMC Literature Review 2024
+🔬 Evidence-Based Topical Treatment | PMC Literature Review 2024

-It reduces itching, burning, and swelling effectively in both internal and external hemorrhoids, and is safe enough for use after every bowel movement.
-Witch hazel is the active ingredient in TUCKS medicated pads and is used in hospitals for post-surgical perianal care.
+Witch hazel is one of the most well-studied herbal treatments for hemorrhoids.
+A 2024 PMC literature review confirmed that its active compounds — tannins and gallic acid — tighten swollen blood vessel walls, reduce inflammation, and create a temporary protective layer on irritated skin around the bottom.
+This cuts down on itching, burning, and swelling in both internal and external hemorrhoids, and it’s gentle enough to use after every bowel movement.
+Witch hazel is the active ingredient in TUCKS medicated pads and is used in hospitals for post-surgical care.

-⚡ How to ApplyUse a pure witch hazel solution (at least 14% tannin concentration) on a soft cotton pad.
-Press — do not rub — gently against the affected area after each bowel movement.
-Can be used 3–6 times daily.
-For convenience, pre-soaked medicated pads (TUCKS) provide a consistent dose.
+⚡ How to Use It: Apply a pure witch hazel solution (at least 14% tannin concentration) on a soft cotton pad.
+Press — don’t rub — gently against the affected area after each bowel movement.
+Can be used 3–6 times a day.
+Pre-soaked medicated pads (TUCKS) give you a consistent dose and are very convenient.

 📄 PMC Review: Natural Products with Potential Effects on Hemorrhoids.
 Molecules.
 2024;29(11):2673.
 DOI: 10.3390/molecules29112673

-🌿 Aloe Vera — Topical Anti-Inflammatory
+🌿 Remedy #6: Aloe Vera — Topical Anti-Inflammatory

-🔬 Traditional Medicine + Phytochemical Evidence
+🔬 Traditional Medicine + Plant-Based Evidence

-⚡ ApplicationApply 100% pure, cold-pressed aloe vera gel (free from alcohol, fragrance, or dyes) directly to the external hemorrhoid 2–3 times per day.
-Refrigerating the gel for 30 minutes before application enhances the cooling, anti-inflammatory effect.
+⚡ How to Use It: Apply 100% pure, cold-pressed aloe vera gel (no alcohol, fragrance, or dyes) directly to the external hemorrhoid 2–3 times a day.
+Putting the gel in the fridge for 30 minutes before applying makes the cooling, anti-inflammatory effect even stronger.

-🍊 Bioflavonoids: Diosmin + Hesperidin (MPFF)
+🍊 Remedy #7: Bioflavonoids — Diosmin + Hesperidin (MPFF)

 🔬 Multiple RCTs | ASCRS 2024 Guidelines — Strongest Herbal Evidence